tpunt/PHP7-Reference/README.md

 public string __toString ( void )
 ```

-It cannot be implemented by user-defined classes - instead, a custom exception class should extend one of the pre-existing exceptions classes in PHP.
+`Throwable` cannot be implemented by user-defined classes - instead, a custom exception class should extend one of the pre-existing exceptions classes in PHP.

 RFC: [Throwable Interface](https://wiki.php.net/rfc/throwable-interface)